 Patients participating in the study were 12 years old on average, and most were undergoing plastic surgery to correct facial birthmarks.

 “For many people, facial birthmarks, such as port wine stains, can make them feel self-conscious.
-These feelings often motivate individuals to have their birthmarks surgically removed,” said Dr. Gregory W. Chernoff, a triple-board-certified plastic surgeon with practices in Indianapolis and Santa Rosa, California.
+These feelings often motivate individuals to have their birthmarks surgically removed,” said Dr. Gregory W. Chernoff, a triple-board-certified plastic surgeon with practices in Indianapolis.